MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/markup-extensions/consuming.md

 ---
 title: "Consuming XAML Markup Extensions"
-description: "Use the XAML Markup Extensions available in Xamarin.Forms" ms.prod: xamarin ms.assetid: CE686893-609C-4EC3-9225-6C68D2A9F79C
-ms.technology: xamarin-forms
+description: "This article explains how to use Xamarin.Forms XAML markup extensions to enhance the power and flexibility of XAML by allowing element attributes to be set from a variety of sources." ms.prod: xamarin ms.assetid: CE686893-609C-4EC3-9225-6C68D2A9F79C ms.technology: xamarin-forms